-Over the years, we’ve had a lot of fun creating sculptures with air drying clay.
-What we love about this versatile clay is that it can be used by artists of all ages and is suitable for a variety of art and craft projects.
-To help you get the most out of this fantastic medium, we’ve put together our top air drying clay tips.
+Over the years, we’ve had a lot of fun creating air dry clay sculptures.
+We love this versatile medium because anyone can use it and you don’t even need a kiln or oven!
+To help you get the most out of your clay, we’ve put together a list of our top tips below.

 Preparing your clay is an important part of the sculpting process.
 Once you’ve taken the clay out of its packaging, knead it to make it smooth and soft.
 This is referred to as ‘conditioning’.
 This process combines all of the tiny platelets in the clay to spread them evenly and make it more workable.